 Headquarters: Bracknell, United Kingdom

 One of the UK-based IT providers, Deployflow, has a team of 60+ workers who brought 50+ projects to life.
-The firm is committed to high-quality cooperations, being a partner of Microsoft, AWS, Google Cloud, and more.
+The firm is committed to high-quality engagements, being a partner of Microsoft, AWS, Google Cloud, and more.

 Key services: DevOps, cloud, specialised services, IT support.